Get insider access

 Pets

 The iRobot Roomba S9 is a premium robot vacuum in the manufacturer's high-end S Series lineup, above models like the iRobot Roomba j7 and iRobot Roomba i3.
 It performs quite well across a wide variety of surfaces, is very well-built, and maneuvers effectively on a wide range of surfaces.
 It also has outstanding battery life, allowing it to clean fairly large spaces without running out of charge.
-Unfortunately, it has quite a few parts that require regular maintenance or replacement.
-Still, if you're looking for a robot vacuum that can cope with a broad mix of different floor types, it's a good choice.
+Unfortunately, it has several parts requiring regular maintenance or replacement.
+Still, it's a good choice if you're looking for a robot vacuum that can cope with a broad mix of different floor types.

 Our Verdict

 The iRobot Roomba S9 is very good on bare floors.
-It clears pet hair and small debris such as rice without an issue, though it does experience a slight drop-off in performance with a full dirt compartment.
-It feels quite premium and has a long battery life that allows it to clean big rooms without running out of charge.
+It clears away a wide mix of debris types on this surface type, though its side brush can make a mess.
+It feels quite premium and has a long battery life, allowing it to clean big rooms without running out of charge.
 Unfortunately, it has a lot of parts that need to be serviced regularly and has relatively high recurring costs.

 Pros